Pregnant Goldfish – Is Your Fish Going to Lay Eggs?

 – Changes in Activity Level

-Female goldfish that are especially near to lay eggs appear sluggish and are mostly hiding behind plants or in shelters such as rocks.
+Female goldfish that are close to egg-laying, appear sluggish and are mostly hiding behind plants or in shelters such as rocks.

 – Changes in Feeding Behavior